Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 See also: British-Israel Relations

-Since it recognized Israel’s independence in 1948, relations between the United Kingdom and Israel have grown progressively stronger.
+Since 1948, when the United Kingdom recognized Israel’s independence, relations between the two have grown progressively stronger.
 This represents a dramatic reversal from the contentious relationship between the mandate period and the 1948 War.

 By 1956, however, the two countries were working together against Egypt.
-In coordination with France, the two countries attacked Egyptian forces in the Suez War.
+In coordination with France, they attacked Egyptian forces in the Suez War.

 The two countries have recently engaged in more peaceful cooperation in various areas.
 In 2015, for example, the British Royal Society and the Israel Academy of Science and Humanities signed a joint research agreement.
 The same year, new bilateral research and development programs were announced during the annual UK-Israel Science Day.
 Israel’s Science, Technology, and Space Ministry announced 1.5 million NIS in bilateral water, agriculture, nanotechnology, and medical research funding.